corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

     }
 ```

-### Business Network enabled automatic recovery
+### Business Network-enabled automatic recovery

-The simplest form of recovering ledger data is executed using `AutomaticLedgerRecover` which on the
+The simplest form of recovering ledger data is executed using `AutomaticLedgerRecover` which, on the
 basis of a previous reconciliation record or `ReconciliationStatus`, uses built-in Corda processes
 to request and retrieve the appropriate transactions from a counter party.